frontity/frontity/.changeset/violet-mugs-refuse.md

 "@frontity/source": minor
 ---

-Add the type for 3xx Redirections.
+Add the types for 3xx Redirections.